 Technical assistance can vary depending upon a project’s needs and might include group facilitation, meeting planning, curricula and policy development, identification/provision of expert consultants, webinar/conference planning support, and/or academic research.

 In plain English, a logic model is “a map or simple illustration of what you do, why you do it, what you hope to achieve, and how you will measure achievement.”
-In the context of Linking Systems of Care for Children and Youth, logic models are used by the demonstration sites to develop “straightforward, yet effective tools to plan, develop and measure goals, objectives, activities, and outcomes.”
+In the context of Linking Systems of Care for Children and Youth, logic models were used by the demonstration sites to develop “straightforward, yet effective tools to plan, develop and measure goals, objectives, activities, and outcomes.”
 Logic models define how implementation of a proposed change in a demonstration site (such as using a screening tool) relates to the desired outcome (such as correctly identifying child victims and connecting them with the proper services and resources).
 Without the use of logic models, it would be difficult to tie any beneficial outcome of implementation to the actual project.
 Logic models also help national evaluators assess the elements of a project for performance measurement, and help sites continually re-assess whether their plan is functioning effectively.

-By its very name, the Linking Systems of Care for Children and Youth project necessarily involves many agencies in a demonstration site project.
+By its very name, a demonstration project that links systems involves many agencies in .
 As stated in the Guiding Principles, “All systems of care are connected and aspire to maximize collective impact through communication, collaboration, and coordination.”
 At a minimum, stakeholders such as government, private and non-profit agencies should be involved in a demonstration site project.
 This may include survivor groups, tribal government and service-providers, juvenile probation, child welfare, faith communities, local education agencies (LEAs), law enforcement, and state administrators of victim- and child-serving federal funds.

 There are a variety of complex ethical and legal issues that arise when a demonstration site pilots a screening tool.
 The most comprehensive answer to this question can be found in a webinar provided by the National Council of Juvenile and Family Court Judges entitled "The Ethical Implications of Developing and Piloting a Victimization Screening Tool for Children and Youth" by Dr. Celia Fischer of Fordham University.
 This webinar can be accessed through the following link.